Scaling limits of Markov branching trees and Galton-Watson trees conditioned on the number of vertices with out-degree in a given set: Galton-Watson trees

-\begin{proof} We must show that $\check t$ is connected and acyclic.
-Suppose that $\check t$ has at least two components.
+\begin{proof} Suppose that $\check t$ has at least two components.
 Let $j$ be the smallest vertex not in the same component as $1$.
 By Lemma \ref{le basic label prop}, there exists $1\leq i<j$ and coincident edges $e_1,e_2$ in $t$ labeled $i$ and $j$ respectively.
 Thus $i$ is adjacent to $j$, a contradiction.

 Suppose that $\check t$ contains a cycle.
 Let $j$ be the largest vertex in this cycle.
 Then $j$ is adjacent to two smaller vertices, contradicting our definition of $\check t$. \end{proof}